NeverWitness/tech-fee-system/docs/en-US/background/asset-vs-living-gap.md

 * Cultural participation
 * Opportunities for social mobility

-These elements increasingly form part of **basic living capabilities**.
+These needs have increasingly become part of **basic living capability**.
-If disparities in these areas become too large, significant living gaps may emerge.
+If disparities in these areas are large, significant living inequality may emerge.

 ---

-## V. Living Disparities and Social Mobility
+## V. Living Inequality and Social Mobility

-Living conditions affect not only present quality of life, but also **future opportunities**.
+Living conditions affect not only current quality of life, but also **future opportunities**.
 For example:

-* Differences in education affect career prospects
+* Differences in educational resources affect career opportunities
-* Differences in healthcare affect long-term well-being
+* Differences in healthcare affect long-term health
-* Differences in information access affect development opportunities
+* Differences in access to information affect development opportunities

-Thus, living disparities influence social mobility through multiple channels.
+Therefore, living inequality often influences social mobility through multiple channels.
-If disparities in basic living conditions become too large, social mobility may decline.
+If disparities in basic living conditions are too large, social mobility may decline.
-This is one reason why discussions of living security are central in many societies.
+This is one of the key reasons why living security is widely discussed in social policy contexts.

 ---

 ## VI.
-The Role of Price Structure in Living Disparities
+The Role of Price Structure in Living Inequality

-Living disparities are determined not only by income, but also by **price structures**.
+Living inequality is not determined solely by income, but is also closely related to **price structure**.

-If essential goods and services are priced too high, such as:
+If certain essential goods are too expensive, such as:

 * Basic housing
 * Healthcare services
 * Educational resources

-then even small income differences may lead to significant disparities in living conditions.
+Then even small income differences may result in substantial living inequality.

-Therefore, a key factor in understanding living disparities is:
+Therefore, understanding living inequality requires attention to a key factor:

 **The price structure of essential goods.**

-If essential goods can be maintained at stable and affordable levels, living disparities may be mitigated to some extent.
+If the prices of essential goods remain relatively stable and affordable, living inequality may be mitigated to some extent.

 ---

 ## VII.
 Summary

-While asset inequality and living disparities are related, their roles in society differ:
+Although asset inequality and living inequality are related, they play different roles in society:

-* Asset inequality reflects wealth distribution
+* Asset inequality primarily reflects wealth distribution
-* Living disparities directly affect living conditions
+* Living inequality directly affects living conditions

-In many cases, social stability and perceptions of fairness depend more on **differences in living conditions**.
+In many cases, social stability and perceived fairness depend more on **differences in living conditions**.

-Therefore, the next section will further explore **how price structures and industrial structures can be used to manage living disparities**.
+Therefore, the next section will further explore:

+**How living inequality can be managed through price structure and industrial structure.**

 [Next: Basic Goods and Experience Upgrades](../price-structure/basic-goods-and-beyond.md)